espinoco/espinoco.github.io/src/Tips for writing communication.md

 ## Additional tips for written works

-- Add acronym and jargon context.
+- Add acronyms and jargon context.

 ## Additional tips for instant messaging